• Home

 Are you looking for a fun way to reinforce your children’s learning?
 Or maybe you’re wanting something to change up your homeschool, during the summer break?
 Sign Language Flash Cards, by Carson-Deliosa Publications might be just the ticket for your family!

-Sign Language Flash Cards includes 105 colorfully illustrated cards that teach the signs for numbers, and letters plus some very basic common words.
+The Sign Language Flash Cards from Carson Dellosa include 105 colorfully illustrated cards that teach the signs for numbers, and letters plus some very basic common words.
 Your children can learn these signs and reinforce their learning at the same time!

 Sign Language Flash Cards include the ASL signs for: